How to Make Rose Water Toner

 Some things are difficult to DIY like foundation and concealer.
 I would never recommend you making those.
 It’s practically impossible to get right.

 Some things are more time consuming to DIY like sunscreen or soap.
-Thankfully, some things are really, really easy to make like toner!
-This toner is only made with two ingredients.
-As a bonus, it’s simple to get these ingredients without creating trash.
+Thankfully, some things are really, really easy to make like rose water spray!

 The first ingredient is roses.
 I have a rose bush outside of the house, and it’s been so hot they’re all starting to wilt.

-- It’s anti-inflammatory which will help reduce redness and help acne.
+- Rose water toner is anti-inflammatory which will help reduce redness and help acne.